tstanss/Bouncer-Game/README.md

 # Bouncer-Game
 A game where the player can jump and collect yellow objects and avoid red objects.
-The player controls a black square by pressing space key on a keyboard.
+The player controls square object by pressing space key on a keyboard.
 At the end of the game, the player sees the best scores and can either quit or play again.

 # Development